riquitorres/Lena-1D/README.md

 ### GOTM + FABM + ERSEM

-First obtain the latest (developers') version of the GOTM code from its git repository:
+First obtain the GOTM code from its git repository and checkout the relevent commit:

     git clone https://github.com/gotm-model/code.git <GOTMDIR>
+    cd <GOTMDIR>
+    git checkout 2655226f5bc5843650c6e9a7989ec4d4001764b4

 (Replace `<GOTMDIR>` with the directory where you want the GOTM code to go, e.g., ~/gotm-git.)